arturoc/ofxGStreamer/README.md

 ##Installing gstreamer

 This addon depends on the gstreamer SDK.
-We are using the version 1.0 currently.
+We are using version 1.0 currently.
 To install it:

-###For OSX (Tested with XCode 4, 10.6,7,8)
+###For OSX (Tested with XCode 5, 10.6,7,8,9,10)

 First you need to download gstreamer v1.0.
 To install it under osx install each of the packages described below from the [gstreamer install packages for osx](http://gstreamer.freedesktop.org/data/pkg/osx/)